GemTalk/JadeiteForPharo/README.md

 # JadeiteForPharo
-IDE for GemStone Smalltalk application development in Pharo using Rowan code management
+IDE for GemStone Smalltalk application development in Pharo using Rowan code management.
+Note that Jadeite for Pharo requires Rowan 3.

 ## To load JadeiteForPharo into a Pharo image:
 (Currently, only Pharo 12 is supported)